Lucas3oo/ots-sw-info-gradle-plugin/README.md

 ## Release notes

+### 1.0.0-beta.5
+* Make the report generation from Maven info more robust against missing info.

 ### 1.0.0-beta.4
 * Change the CSV format on the version up-to-date report to be CSV with padding so it is viewable on the console too.